vijayalakshmish/Signlanguage_detection/README.md

-#🧠 Real-Time Sign Language Detection using DETR
+# 🧠 Real-Time Sign Language Detection using DETR

 A real-time Sign Language Detection System built using the Detection Transformer (DETR) architecture.
 This project demonstrates how Transformers can be applied to computer vision tasks like gesture recognition — combining CNN-based feature extraction and attention-based object detection for accessibility-driven AI.

-#🚀 Overview
+# 🚀 Overview

 The project captures real-time webcam input, detects hand gestures representing sign language symbols, and displays bounding boxes with classification labels using a fine-tuned DETR model.
+## YOU CAN CHECK THE CHEATSHEET FOR MORE INFO

-#⚙️ Tech Stack
+# ⚙️ Tech Stack

 Framework: PyTorch